GimleDigital/Value-at-Risk/README.md

 The repository is structured in the same way as the book, which is available online at https://www.value-at-risk.net/

-Each exercise is a separate Scala application.
+Each proposed exercise solution is a separate Scala program.
 Navegate to its directory (for example "chapter01"), start sbt and run the app.
 If the chapter contains more than one exercise, sbt will show a list of exercises to choose from.